PluralKit/PluralKit/docs/content/user-guide.md

     pk;system rename New System Name

 ### System server names
-If you'd like to set a name for your system, but only for a specific server, you can set the member's *servery display name*.
+If you'd like to set a name for your system, but only for a specific server, you can set the system's *server display name*.
 This shows up in replacement of the server name in the server you set it in.
 For example:

     pk;system servername Name For This Server